 Editor’s note: This article contains details of alleged abuse and may be disturbing to some readers

-Jane Tse shared her story with NEWS 1130 and CityNews Vancouver last month, saying the boy’s father took him to Taiwan to visit family just before the pandemic hit, and is now filing for divorce.
+Jane Tse says the boy’s father took him to Taiwan to visit family just before the pandemic hit, and he’s now filing for divorce.

-Tse says her husband would often take their son, Leander, to his home country of Taiwan to visit his family, and she didn’t think much of it when they went in 2020.
+Tse says as time passed, her husband would often take their son to his home country of Taiwan to visit his family there.
+So when he told his wife they would be going again in 2020, she didn’t think much of it.

 The chaos of the pandemic convinced Tse to allow her son to stay in Taiwan with his father, waiting for things to cool down.
 But months after the father and son arrived, Tse received a shocking letter.

 “The first document [said] this is granting my son citizenship and then I proceed to read it and [it said] you are being sued for divorce in Taiwanese court,” she explained.